 That’s one of the reasons Victoria-based plumber Mary-Anne Bowcott got a bidet.
 “It definitely made things a lot easier and a lot more comfortable for me rather than using super dry toilet paper all the time,” says Bowcott, 33, who has a history of stomach issues.
 While she’s seen increased demand for bidets and bidet attachments, it’s still not “crazy popular” in Victoria.
 Leah Adelman, a 41-year-old plumber in Saskatoon, agrees that toilets with built-in bidet functions are becoming more common, which she figures is due in part to the aging population as well as people travelling and experiencing bidets overseas.

 Barbara Penner, a U.K.-based architecture professor and the author of Bathroom—which explores the evolution of the water closet—says there has always been an interest in “toileting” habits around the world, and with increased access to travel in recent decades, more people are experiencing these customs.
 She sees high-tech toilets with built-in bidet functions becoming aspirational in the same way that, historically, indoor plumbing was once a status marker.
-During a recent visit to California, her host showed off their Japanese toilet as their home’s pièce de résistance.
+During a pre-pandemic visit to California, her host showed off their Japanese toilet as their home’s pièce de résistance.
 Celebrities have also spoken of the beauty of the bidet, or in some cases, simply using water.
 Comedian Hasan Minhaj said the one item he couldn’t live without is a lota, SNL’s Michael Che said getting a bidet attachment was “life-changing,” and author Judy Blume called her electronic bidet toilet seat her “greatest luxury.”

 With products ranging from $41 attachments that can be bought online to thrones that cost thousands of dollars, making the switch is doable at a variety of price points—but Bowcott and Adelman advise only purchasing products that have earned the Canadian Standards Association stamp of approval to avoid any plumbing issues.